 - Influencing the commitment of resources to work with the PPP

-- Working with other organisations (Patient Public Forums, Scottish Health Council and other Third Sector organisations) to build capacity and support
+- Working with other organisations (Patient Public Forums, Health Improvement Scotland and other Third Sector organisations) to build capacity and support

 - Raising awareness of the PPP amongst NHSFV staff and promoting the positive benefits of partnership working